The average credit score in America is now 710 according to Experian. Back in 2019, the average credit score was 703.

 It's only after you get over 700 are you considered an attractive borrower.
 In the past, the magic number was 720 or above.
 Today, it seems like the average number has shifted to 740 or above.

 For more detail, take a look at the FICO score ranges by Experian, one of the big three credit agencies.
+The average credit score in America can be divided into five score ranges.

 Factors That Affect Your Credit Score